Exam stress and anxiety can harm your studies and your health by causing sleeping and eating issues.

 Academic anxiety may be more common in students who struggle with schoolwork and those with special educational needs or mental health issues.
 In addition, high achievers, particularly overly perfectionistic children or whose parents have lofty goals for them, can suffer from this.

-Negative feedback anticipation: On the other hand, there may be a situation when a student has gotten negative information about tests on specific topics or from specific teachers, expecting a poor grade, and making them feel more anxious.
+On the other hand, there may be a situation when a student has gotten negative information about tests on specific topics or from specific teachers, leading them to expect a poor grade, making them feel more anxious.

 Stress is an unavoidable part of everyday life.
 Positive, tolerable, and toxic stress are the three types of stress identified by the Harvard Centre for the Developing Child.